nmrML/nmrML/README.md

 #  [NMR-ML](http://nmr-ml.org/)

 [NMR-ML](http://nmr-ml.org/) is an open mark-up language for NMR data.
 It is currently under heavy development and is not yet ready for public use.
+The development of this standard is coordinated by Workpackage 2 of the [**COSMOS - COordination Of Standards In MetabOlomicS**](http://cosmos-fp7.eu/) Project.
+COSMOS is a global effort to enable free and open sharing of metabolomics data.
+Coordinated by Dr Christoph Steinbeck of the EMBL-European Bioinformatics Institute, COSMOS brings together European data providers to set and promote community standards that will make it easier to disseminate metabolomics data through life science e-infrastructures.
+This Coordination Action has been financed with €2 million by the European Commission's Seventh Framework Programme.
+The NMR-ML data standard will be approved by the Metabolomics standards Initiative and was derived from an earlier NMR-ML that was developed by the Metabolomics Innovation Centre (TMIC).

 ## NMR-ML links